polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 ## PGP Cryptography

-This project also supports encrypting, and cryptographically signing MIME messages, in addition to decrypting and verifying signed messages.
+This project also supports encrypting, and cryptographically signing MIME messages, in addition to verifying signed messages.
 To cryptographically sign a MIME message with your private PGP key, you can use something such as follows.

 ```